 Small hardware elements have an outsized impact on functionality, from the buckle to belt loops to the pin.

-• Rivets – Rust-proof metal rivets reinforce stitching and allow adjustment of billet size.
-5-7 sizable clips should be spaced 2-3 inches apart around the waist strap.
+- Rivets—Rust-proof metal rivets reinforce stitching and allow adjustment of billet size.
+Five to seven sizable clips should be spaced two to three inches apart around the waist strap.

 Comfortable Width